talha-ghaffar/webRTC_leak_detector/README.md

-# PureVPN WebRTC Leak Detection Tool
+# WebRTC Leak Detection Tool
 > Flask, Python & JavaScript
 > A WebApp for detecting WebRTC Leak on a user's PC